getodk/docs/docs/central-api-form-management.rst

 Published Form Versions
 -----------------------------------------------------------------------------------------------------------------------

+.. raw:: html

-All published versions of a Form are available read-only at the ``/versions``\  subresource for reference, including the currently published version.
-You may read that version and its details, retrieve the Form definition, and any attachments associated with each version.
+  <p>All published versions of a Form are available read-only at the <code>/versions</code> subresource for reference, including the currently published version.
+You may read that version and its details, retrieve the Form definition, and any attachments associated with each version.</p>

 Listing Published Form Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/versions**

+.. raw:: html
-Each entry of the version listing will contain some of the same duplicate keys with basic information about the Form: ``xmlFormId``\  and ``createdAt``\ , for example.
-This is done to match the data you'd receive if you'd requested each version separately.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to additionally retrieve the ``Actor``\  that each version was ``publishedBy``\ .
+  <p>Each entry of the version listing will contain some of the same duplicate keys with basic information about the Form: <code>xmlFormId</code> and <code>createdAt</code>, for example.
+This is done to match the data you'd receive if you'd requested each version separately.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to additionally retrieve the <code>Actor</code> that each version was <code>publishedBy</code>.</p>

 .. dropdown:: Request